Cycling in Albania – practical bike touring guide

 Money

-The currency in Albania is Albanian Lek (LEK).
-100 LEK = 0,83 EUR.
-Many hostels, hotels, restaurants and shops accept euros as well.
+Albanian Lek (LEK) is the currency.
+100 LEK = 1 EUR.
+Many hostels, hotels, restaurants, and shops also accept euros.

 Card payments are not very popular, especially in the countryside, so make sure to carry enough cash.

-There are a lot of ATMs, but most of them charge a high fee for withdrawal (from 300 to even 800 LEK).
+There are many ATMs, but most of them charge a high withdrawal fee (from 300 to even 800 LEK).
 Don’t make the same mistake as I did, not having enough cash when cycling through the mountains from Permet to Korca and having to withdraw money from the only ATM in 140 km.
-Unfortunately, it was Raiffaisen Bank which charged me 800 LEK.
+Unfortunately, Raiffaisen Bank charged me 800 LEK.

 The only ATMs that don’t charge an extra fee are Credins Bank.